Navigating The Fallout Of Alleged Abuse And Betrayal In A Sacred Muslim Space

 In the weeks since the statement, Canon's organization has tried to figure out how to navigate the fallout of alleged abuse and betrayal in a sacred space.
 In a post on their Facebook page asking for donations on Giving Tuesday, they expressed "uncertainty around the future of Ta'leef."
 Meanwhile the man in question is in the late stages of ALS, unable to speak or text, according to his wife.
 She answered a message requesting comment on Canon's behalf.
 No further comment was given.
 Canon is communicating though, with a computer that reads eye movements.
 Some say they've received texted apologies from him.

 In the wake of the accusations, at least three people have gone to Salem's organization, FACE, which stands for Facing Abuse in Community Environments, for help.
-She also observed a healing circle at Ta'leef's northern California campus.
+She also observed a healing circle at Ta'leef's Northern California campus.

 National

-Note: A previous version of this story misspelled Lou Gehrig's disease as Lou Gherig's disease.